The common cold of foot problems, plantar heel pain is the thorn in the side (or heel) of millions of people walking the earth each year.

 Have you felt the stabbing, shooting, burning pain under the heel with weight bearing and sometimes at rest?
 Heel pain is easy to underestimate until you experience it’s clench.

-With so much information at our fingertips it’s important to provide some clarity about what we know about this tricky condition.
+With so much information at our fingertips from any “reliable” source with an opinion I think it’s important to break down the facts of what we really know about this tricky condition.

-At Hunter Podiatry Services we treat with an evidence based-approach.
+At Hunter podiatry we treat with an evidence based-approach.
 That means our treatment options and modalities are chosen on the back of multiple clinical trials and studies, not just on what we see in clinic.

 The fact is; we’re all different and different cases respond to different treatments.